ali-turkoglu/MyJavaStudies/liveReviewSessions/week13/encapsulation/note.md

 #JAVA OOP Concepts ##Encapsulation ###What is Encapsulation?

-Data Hiding
+1. Data Hiding
-Hiding the data by providing private access modifiers How do we perform?
-(PIQ) make all class fields private create public getter: to read the data create public setter: to write the data
+    -Hiding the data by providing private access modifiers
+2. How do we perform?
+(PIQ)
+    -make all class fields private
+    -create public getter: to read the data
+    -create public setter: to write the data
-Encapsulation helps us to manipulate the data field with certain conditions(we will apply this concept with Singleton Driver Class Design)
+3. Encapsulation helps us to manipulate the data field with certain conditions(we will apply this concept with Singleton Driver Class Design)
+4. conditions in setter method, we usually customize getter method output format, return the data in a certain format

 ###Read Only

 Only provide getter to your class, and it will be Read-Only (immutable: not changing) ###Write Only